d3x0r/JSON6/README.md

 [pull requests](https://github.com/JSON6/JSON6/pulls) — contributions are
 welcome.
 If you do submit a pull request, please be sure to add or update the tests, and ensure that `npm test` continues to pass.

+##Changelog

+- 0.1.103 - Add underscore as a zero-space-non-breaking-whitespace for numbers.

 ## License